Considering the Intersection of UDL and Accommodation Needs

 Guide to Accessibility, Accommodations and Universal Design for Learning (UDL):

-Click to view the Accommodation Plan
+Click to View the Guide

 Setting the foundations for moving towards a UDL proactive approach: